Who is taking care of me in the Emergency Department (ED)?

 Who should I contact if I receive a bill for my visit?

-Questions regarding any Mass General bill can be answered by calling the Partners Healthcare Patient Billing Solutions phone line at 617-726-3884.
+Questions regarding any Mass General bill can be answered by calling the Mass General Brigham Patient Billing Solutions phone line at 617-726-3884.

 My clinical team recommended follow up care.
 How do I know if it will be covered by my insurance?